lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 ## KEY
 HMAC Secret Key

-SHA256 assumes secret key is hashed 256bit key.
-Order of the secret key is:
-key[255:0] = {KEY0, KEY1, KEY2, ... , KEY7};
+HMAC using SHA-256/384/512 assumes any hashed secret key length up to the block size, thus capped at 1024-bit. [`key_length`](#key_length) determines how many of these registers are relevant for the HMAC operation.
+Order of the secret key is: key[1023:0] = {KEY0, KEY1, KEY2, ... , KEY31};

-The registers are allowed to be updated when the engine is in Idle state.
+The registers are allowed to be updated only when the engine is in Idle state.
 If the engine computes the hash, it discards any attempts to update the secret keys and report an error.
 - Reset default: `0x0`